Complementary and Alternative Medicine for Cancer

-Sometimes, however, these doctors may also recommend some nonconventional therapies that may be used to complement, or complete, a treatment plan.
+Sometimes, doctors may also recommend some alternative therapies.
+These therapies may be used to complement, or complete, a treatment plan.

 Complementary medicine.
-Any form of therapy used in combination with standard or conventional medicine.
-Complementary therapy usually serves to relieve symptoms and improve quality of life.
-This is sometimes called integrative medicine.
+Any type of therapy used along with standard medicine.
+Complementary therapy usually tries to ease symptoms and improve quality of life.

-Most complementary and alternative medicine fields are not standardized or controlled by any Western medical guidelines.
-You should consult your doctor before beginning any complementary or alternative therapy, as some therapies may interfere with standard treatment.
+Most complementary and alternative medicine fields are not standardized or controlled by any standard medical guidelines.
+You should talk with your doctor before beginning any of these therapies.
+This is because some therapies may get in the way of your regular treatment.

-It is important to be an informed health care consumer when considering complementary or alternative medicine.
-Before starting therapy, you should consider the following:
+It is important to be in-the-know when thinking about this type of medicine.
+Before starting therapy, you should: